bonprix/vaadin-excel-exporter/README.md

 - Added Column Formatter Logic

-- Also developed three formatters as built in formatters namely -SuffixColumnFormatter(String suffix) // can add suffix to the container/model value such as $, %, kg etc...
+- Also developed three formatters as built in formatters namely
+- SuffixColumnFormatter(String suffix) // can add suffix to the container/model value such as $, %, kg etc...
 - PrefixColumnFormatter(String prefix // can add prefix to the container/model value
 - BooleanColumnFormatter(String trueValue, String falseValue) // Give meaningful alias to true and false like Yes/No, Active/De-Active etc..
 Requires the column to be also set withBooleanFormattingProperties